wp-plugins/metrilo-woocommerce-integration/readme.txt

 3. Products performance - see top performing products and how are they connected to other products in your catalog

 == Changelog ==

+= 0.99 =
+* New: You can now import your historical orders and customers to Metrilo (still in beta)
+* Optimized: Now optimized for importing thousands of orders

 = 0.98 =
 * New: You can now import your historical orders and customers to Metrilo.
 Please note that this feature is still in beta.